Skip to content

 Queries must match in structure.

-This ensures inheritance is based on query intent, not just formatting or syntactic variation.
+Matching is based on query intent, not just formatting or syntactic equivalence.

 Parameter equivalence